minhtribui153/minhtribui153/README.md

 <br>

 # 🇸🇬 About Me
-A **Student** passionate in Software Development based in Singapore.
+A passionate software developer with a keen interest in Artificial Intelligence.

-I am dedicated to creating innovative solutions for complex challenges.
+My journey in the tech world began with the "I can be a Technopreneur" Advanced Learning Module at Singapore Polytechnic, which ignited my enthusiasm for innovative technology solutions.

-I have showcased my technical skills through a variety of projects, including the development of Discord Bots to enhance users' experiences.
+I have showcased my skills by creating Discord Bots to enhance users' experiences, and working on AI projects such as RAG and predictive projects.
+Eager to expand my knowledge and skills, I am seeking opportunities at institutions that prioritize innovation and embrace the latest technological advancements.

 - Hands-on experience in IT
 - Likes to code and build robots
-- Joined the course &quot;Introduction to AI and Machine Learning on Google Cloud&quot; to have a solid foundation in AI
+- Joined the course "Introduction to AI and Machine Learning on Google Cloud" to have a solid foundation in AI
 - Helped in-charge of Logistics for my CCA

 ---